By: Chris ⎜ Last updated

 When to go

 February and early March are the peak romantic window.
-Short days, long blue twilights, and the northern lights overhead on clear nights.
-Several of the properties below have cabins where you can watch the aurora from bed (Hattvika Hillside Cabins recommended for this purpose).
-Snow covers the mountains, the fishing villages are quiet, and the whole place feels like it exists only for you.
-The downside: temperatures sit between -2°C and 5°C, daylight runs from about 09:00 to 15:00 in February, and some activities (kayaking, certain hikes) aren't available.
-Roads are maintained but winter driving in Lofoten requires confidence and good tyres.
+The days are short with long blue twilights, and you can see the northern lights overhead on clear nights.
+Several of the properties below have cabins where you can watch the aurora from bed (Hattvika Hillside Cabins particularly recommended for this purpose).
+Snow covers the mountains, and the fishing villages are quiet.
+There are not many tourists here at this time.
+The downside: temperatures are between -2°C and 5°C, daylight is short from about 09:00 to 15:00 in February, and some activities (eg. kayaking and certain hikes) aren't available.
+Roads are well maintained, but winter driving in Lofoten requires confidence and winter driving skills.

 Late May and September are the shoulder months.
-Fewer people, lower prices, better availability at the top cabins.
-Late May brings the start of the midnight sun without the July crowds.
-September gets you autumn colour and the return of dark skies (and the first northern lights of the season) with most restaurants and operators still running.
+There are fewer people, lower prices and better availability at the top cabins than during the peak summer season.
+Late May you get the start of the midnight sun season without the July crowds.
+September delivers autumn colour and the return of dark skies (and, if you're lucky, the first northern lights of the season) with most restaurants and operators still running.
 These are arguably the smartest months for a romantic couples' trip.

-Late June through mid-August is midnight sun season.
-Spectacular light, warmth by Norwegian standards, everything open.
-But also the busiest period.
-Reine gets tour bus traffic.
-The best cabins book out months ahead, and prices peak.
-If you come in July, you'll share Lofoten with a lot of other people, and the midnight sun makes sleep difficult without good blackout curtains.
+Late June through mid-August is peak summer and midnight sun season.
+Lofoten is warm by Lofoten standards (avg daytime temp about 15 degrees) and everything is open.
+But also the busiest period with lots of individual travellers, tour groups and camper vans.
+The best cabins book out months ahead, and prices are at it´s peak.
+If you come in July, you'll share Lofoten with a lot of other people.

 How to structure the trip

-Lofoten stretches over 100 km, and the best properties are spread across different villages with very different characters.
-Picking one base and driving back and forth across the islands for a week would be a mistake.
+Lofoten stretches out over 100 km, and the best properties are spread across different villages with different characters.
+Just picking one base and driving back and forth across the islands for a week would be a mistake, you would spend way too much time driving.

-Split the trip between two places.
+At least split the trip between two places.
 Three nights in the central islands (Ballstad or Svolvær) and three nights further southwest (Reine, Hamnøy, or Nusfjord).
 The landscapes shift considerably as the islands narrow toward the southwest.
+The southwest delivers the typical postcard views.

-A typical day looks something like this: a morning hike (nothing extreme, Lofoten has plenty of short walks with absurd views), back to the cabin by early afternoon, a sauna session in the late afternoon, dinner at the on-site restaurant or a short drive to a neighbouring village.
-The rhythm is slow and it's meant to be.
-You're not here to tick off attractions.
-You're here to sit in a hot tub at 10pm watching the sky do something you've never seen before.
+A typical day could look something like this: a morning hike (nothing extreme, Lofoten has plenty of short walks with absurd views, and most hikes can be done in a couple of hours), get back to the cabin by early afternoon, eat lunch, have a sauna session in the late afternoon, and dinner at the on-site restaurant or a short drive to a neighbouring village.
+Then hit the outdoor hot tub at 10pm watching the northern lights..

 For getting to Lofoten and getting around once you're there, read How to get to Lofoten: Car, ferry or flight? and Do I need a car in Lofoten?